 Before a medicine goes on the market, the Food and Drug Administration must approve it.

-New drug applications filed by pharmaceutical companies have, first of all, evidence that the drug has the effect it is supposed to have and is safe.
+New drug applications filed by pharmaceutical companies have evidence that the drug has the effect it is supposed to have and is safe.

 This test comes from testing the drug, first in animals and then in humans.

-Once the basic safety and efficacy issues are resolved, the Food and Drug Administration will approve the medication if it considers its benefits outweigh its risks.
+Once the basic safety and efficacy issues are resolved, the Food and Drug Administration will approve the medication if its benefits outweigh its risks.

 However, sometimes the tests do not reveal everything about the side effects of a medication, and they do not appear until after the medicine enters the market and more people start using it.

 That’s where the Food and Drug Administration program comes in.